hivejs/docs/developing_components__plugins/client-side_interfaces.md

 #### ui.store
 The redux store, populated during `ui.start()`.
 You can `store.dispatch(action:Object)` actions and `store.subscribe(listener:function)` to changes (see  [the redux API reference](http://redux.js.org/docs/api/Store.html)).

+#### ui.onRenderHeader:AtomicEmitter(store, children)
+Emitted when the header is rendered.
+You can listen to this event by simply calling it with a listener: `ui.onRenderHeader(listener)`.

+#### ui.onRenderNavbar:AtomicEmitter(store, children)
+Emitted when the navbar is rendered.
+You can listen to this event by simply calling it with a listener: `ui.onRenderNavbar(listener)`.

+#### ui.onRenderBodyAtomicEmitter(store, children)
+Emitted when the body is rendered.
+You can listen to this event by simply calling it with a listener: `ui.onRenderBody(listener)`.

 #### ui.action_route(route:String):ROUTE
 This action allows you to route to a different URL.